tgmgroup/Words-List-of-Commonly-Used-Basic-Words/README.md

 4. Words in English originating from Japanese (from [Wikipedia](https://en.wikipedia.org/wiki/List_of_English_words_of_Japanese_origin) under a CC-BY-SA 4.0 license).

 Be aware that the Google Search Word List contains spelling errors and as such, there are two versions of the list, one with and one without the Google data.
+There is also a version without Japanese and without Google words.